ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 Q: Are own notes allowed at exams?

 A: YES, own handwritten (not photocopied) notes are allowed: 4 pages at midterm, 8 pages at the final.
-That's pages, not sheets!
+That's pages, not sheets.
 You decide if the notes are single-sided or double-sided, and what to write in them.
 (There is no need to copy tables of planetary data, since all the constants needed for the solution will be provided in the exam.)
-You retain the midterm notes, you can re-use them durin the final exam.
+You retain the midterm notes, you can re-use them during the final.

 Q: Until when can I drop the course without academic penalty?